xjtxjt/cithub-generation/README.md

 ## Add New Tools

-In order to add a new covering array generation too into the service, just 1) prepare a configuration file, and 2) write a function that extracts array sizes.
+In order to add a new covering array generation too into the service, two modifications are required:

+1. prepare a configuration file
+2. write a function that extracts array sizes

 #### Configuration File

 `cithub-generation` uses a configuration file (in JSON format) to describe the necessary information of running each spesific tool.
-For example, the following code block gives the configuration file of ACTS (`configuration/acts.json`):
+For example, the following code block gives the configuration file of ACTS (i.e., `configuration/acts.json`):

 ```json
 {